 - Preservation Set Asides

 - USDA-assisted Housing

-- o HUD Rental Assistance Demonstration Program

 - Housing Tax Credit

-- o HUD Rental Assistance
+- HUD-assisted Housing

 - New Supply

-- o Rural Pool
+- Rural Pool

 - Other Metro Pool

 - o Atlanta Metro Pool

-- If the non-profit set aside is not met after the above award determinations, DCA will select the highest-scoring eligible non-profit sponsored Applications from the New Supply competition in the following pools order until the set aside percentage is reached:
+- If the non-profit set aside is not met after the above award determinations, DCA will select the highest-scoring eligible non-profit sponsored applications from the New Supply competition in the following pools order until the set aside percentage is reached:

 - o Rural Pool

 - Other Metro Pool

 - o Atlanta Metro Pool

-Geographic Allocation Limitations for Projects selected in the New Supply Competitive Process d) Tie-breakers
+- c) Geographic Allocation Limitations for Projects selected in the New Supply Competitive Process

-- DCA will not select more than one phase of a planned multi-phase development. - DCA will select only one Rural Application located in the same Local Government Boundary.
+- DCA will not select more than one phase of a planned multi-phase development.

+- DCA will select only one Rural Application located in the same Local Government Boundary.

-- DCA will select up to two Metro Pool Applications located in the same Local Government Boundary. - DCA will allocate up to 10% of Credits, excluding set asides, among Applications for funding in the City of Atlanta.
+- DCA will select up to two Metro Pool Applications located in the same Local Government Boundary.

+- DCA will allocate up to 10% of Credits, excluding set asides, among Applications for funding in the City of Atlanta.
 DCA will not award less than an Applicant's 9% Credit request to reach this cap.